Good regulator theorem: Theorem

+Related theorems

-The theorem does not explain what it takes for the system to become a good regulator.
-In cybernetics, the problem of creating good regulators is addressed by the ethical regulator theorem, and by the theory of practopoiesis.
-The construction of good regulators is a general problem for any system (e.g., an automated information system) that regulates some domain of application.
+In cybernetics, the problem of creating ethical regulators is addressed by the ethical regulator theorem.
+The construction of ethical regulators is a general problem for any system (e.g., an automated information system) that regulates some domain of application.

 When restricted to the ordinary differential equation (ODE) subset of control theory, it is referred to as the internal model principle, which was first articulated in 1976 by B. A. Francis and W. M. Wonham.
 In this form, it stands in contrast to classical control, in that the classical feedback loop fails to explicitly model the controlled system (although the classical controller may contain an implicit model).

+Building on the same idea of the good regulator theorem, recent research in reinforcement learning has claimed that agents, modeled as goal-conditioned policies in environments governed by fully observable Markov processes, inherently encode a predictive model of their environment within their policy—provided certain assumptions about their performance hold.
+In other words, all the information necessary to accurately simulate the environment is embedded in the agent’s policy.
+This finding parallels the Good Regulator Theorem by formally showing that any agent capable of generalizing across a sufficiently diverse set of goal-directed tasks must learn an implicit predictive model of its environment.